 Bonus Points:

 In Gin Rummy, the overall score is composed of multiple aspects, including points from deadwood and optional bonus points.
 These bonus points include the Box Bonus, Undercut Bonus, and Gin Bonus.
 The box bonus does not count towards your league score.
-Further bonus points can emerge due to the custom rule Boasting.
+Further bonus points can emerge due to the custom rules Catch the Glass and Boasting.

 Box Bonus: